Gastroenterology MIPS Solutions

 gGastro Knows Your Numbers

-When it comes to your reimbursements and potential incentive payments, knowing what to expect is usually better than being surprised at the end of the year.
-That’s why our gGastro electronic health records (EHR) system and gGastro Endoscopy Report Writer (ERW) software come with a built-in gastroenterology MIPS scorecard for value-based healthcare.
+When it comes to your reimbursements and potential merit-based incentive payments, knowing what to expect is usually better than being surprised at the end of the year.
+That’s why our gGastro electronic health records (EHR) system and gGastro Endoscopy Report Writer (ERW) software* come with a built-in gastroenterology estimated MIPS scorecard for value-based healthcare.

 - Report gastroenterology-specific quality measures

 - Choose whether to use gGastro or GIQuIC or both for submission

 - Benchmark against peer providers

 Modernizing Medicine Gastroenterology’s gGastro suite already provides powerful value-based care tools, and gAdvisor provides the final piece of the puzzle: personal guidance to help you understand how to meet your goals.

 HOW DID gADVISOR™ CLIENTS DO ON 2019 MIPS?**

 Your practice’s CMHP-Certified MIPS Advisor will work with you to build your custom gastroenterology MIPS project plan and then help you execute it.
 They’ll also monitor your practice’s performance and workflows, helping you make adjustments as needed.
 The result?
 You can benefit from our experience and expertise while spending less time and resources on MIPS.

 Learn more about our two service plans and sign up today!